jguides/jguides_2024/README.md

 Typical install time: ~20 minutes

 To run on data:
-Run jupyter notebooks that begin with "figX..." at /reliability_paper_2024_figs/notebooks.
+Run scripts that begin with "figX..." at /reliability_paper_2024_figs/.
 Expected output: figures and printouts.
-Expected run time: approximately 1-20 minutes per notebook.
+Expected run time: approximately 1-20 minutes per script.
 """